Contact Us To Learn More About Medical and Dental Assisting Careers!

 All applicants must visit the Office of Admissions to meet with an admissions representative to complete an Application for Admission.
 Admissions interviews will be scheduled to discuss the various options which are available.
 To provide each applicant with the best information possible with which to make a well-informed decision to attend NYSMDA, the applicant will be fully apprised of program requirements, supportive services, class schedules and the registration procedures.

-NYSMDA License and Accreditation: The New York State Education Department (Bureau of Proprietary School Supervision) and the Accrediting Commission of Career Schools and Colleges
+NYSMDA Accreditation: The Accrediting Commission of Career Schools and Colleges

-In addition to attending a school that is licensed by BPSS there are also numerous advantages to attending a school that is accredited.
+There are numerous advantages to attending a school that is accredited.
 NYSMDA is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 ACCSC has accrediting standards that are designed to enhance the quality of education.
 Some of the things The Standards of Accreditation require of schools are: to maintain reasonable graduation and employment rates; insure that instructors possess the educational and occupational experience to be effective teachers; insure schools are managed by a person or a team of people who have the necessary experience and abilities to effectively manage an institution; conduct regular program advisory board meetings with members of the employment community so that the school's curricula are meeting the needs of the employment community; mandate instructors attend continuing education courses so that they are knowledgeable and up to date in their field of study and that their pedagogical techniques are satisfactory; insure that the school’s library and learning resources are adequate to support the curriculums that the school offers; insure that the facilities are adequately maintained; mandate that students have adequate time for hands-on training and practicing on the training equipment and to make sure the equipment is sufficient in quantity and that it is sufficiently up to date and kept in good repair.

 The Standard of Accreditation also require the schools to use ethical admissions procedures to ensure that a student is informed of his/her obligations prior to attending and that the student was not pressured into enrolling.
 To become accredited and to maintain accreditation status schools must go through a vigorous review process.
 For more about accreditation, visit ACCSC's website (http://www.accsc.org/).